Bed Sham Comfort Guide: Enhance Your Bedding with Style and Relaxation

 Why Bed Positioning Matters in Feng Shui

-The Commanding Position: Your Bed’s Best Spot
+The Commanding Position: Your Bed’s Most Supportive Spot

 Creating Balance: Space on Both Sides